Bacon Wrapped Water Chestnuts are such a delicious holiday appetizer. They are easy to make ahead of time, and even easier to eat.

 This is a brief overview so you can see just how easy this appetizer recipe is.
 For the full recipe with all of the measurements, see the recipe card at the bottom of the post.

-- Wrap the water chestnuts.
 Cut the pound of bacon into thirds.
 In other words, one slice of bacon, cut into thirds, is enough to make three bacon wrapped water chestnuts.
-(Do not discard the remaining sauce.)
+Pierce with toothpicks that have soaked in water.

 What is a Water Chestnut